What Is Diverticulitis and How Will it Affect My Ability to Get Life Insurance?

 Many people falsely presume that because they have diverticulitis, they can't buy life insurance.

-And since so many people call us at JRC with this doubt, we’re going to explain exactly how serious diverticulitis is to life insurance companies, tips on being approved, and how it will affect your pricing.
+And since so many people call us with this concern, we're going to explain life insurance companies evaluate an applicant's diverticultis, provide tips to help your approval, and explain how it will affect your pricing.

 Life Insurance Companies Are Concerned by Life Threatening Diseases...
 Does Diverticulitis Fit the Bill?